Homological stability for generalized Hurwitz spaces and Selmer groups in quadratic twist families over function fields: Deducing homological stability results for coefficient systems

 \subsection{A sufficient condition for homological stability}

 We next set out to show that a wide variety of $V$ and $F$ satisfy the hypotheses of \autoref{theorem:1-controlled-bound}.
 We establish this in \autoref{theorem:central-u-implies-cohomology-bound}.
-For the purposes of this paper, our generalization of \cite[Theorem 4.2]{EllenbergVW:cohenLenstra} given in \autoref{theorem:evw-stability} is not necessary, as we will only need to apply this to $R^V$ coming from Hurwitz stacks, which is already proven in \cite[Theorem 4.2]{EllenbergVW:cohenLenstra} applies.
+Before getting to this, we start by proving a generalization of \cite[Theorem 4.2]{EllenbergVW:cohenLenstra}, given in \autoref{theorem:evw-stability}.
+For the purposes of our applications to the Poonen-Rains conjectures, we do not need to prove \autoref{theorem:evw-stability}, as we will only apply \autoref{theorem:evw-stability} in the $V = k\{c\}$ for certain specific conjugacy classes $c \subset G$ associated to Hurwitz spaces; in the relevant cases it was already shown in \cite[Theorem 4.2]{EllenbergVW:cohenLenstra} that such $V$ are $1$-controlled.
 However, we include this generalization as we believe it may be useful for approaching similar homological stability problems in the future.

-To start, we give a sufficient criterion for a ring to be $1$-controlled in terms of a central operator $U \in R^V$.
+To start, we give a sufficient criterion for a ring to be $1$-controlled in terms of a central operator $\mathbb U \in R^V$.
 The following is the above mentioned generalization of \cite[Theorem 4.2]{EllenbergVW:cohenLenstra}.